Breakfast Jane Lawson Breakfast Jane Lawson

 Jam

-• Put the frozen berries, water, and chia seeds in a small saucepan.
+• Put the frozen berries, water, chia seeds and water in a small saucepan.

 • Cook over a low-medium heat for 4-5 minutes, stirring occasionally until the berries soften and release their juices.